 Tech Giants Envision Future Beyond Smartphones

-The smartphone marketplace was once the hotbed of innovation, with the iPhone bringing new-age technology at every upgrade, and now it is at a state of maturity and saturation.
-Experts suggest that by 2027-2028, smartphone usage is expected to decline, and the need for new smartphone models will rise.
-Tech giants envision future beyond smartphones, and together, they are aiming to build an alternative solution to deliver richer and more contextual experiences.
+Interestingly, experts suggest that by 2027-2028, smartphone usage is expected to decline.
+Also, there will be a need for new smartphone models.
+In fact, tech giants envision a future beyond smartphones.
+Together, they are aiming to build an alternative solution to deliver richer and more contextual experiences.

 The most popular of all the upcoming technologies are AR glasses and AI-powered systems.
 By 2032-2035, these innovations are expected to grow and create an environment of ambient intelligence, where the technologies will meet your day-to-day without actually commanding.

-• Market Saturation: In 2024, investor financing for traditional smartphone accessories fell by 23%
+• Market saturation shows up, and 2024 investor financing for traditional smartphone accessories fell by 23%, which is a loud signal.

-• Consumer Demand: More than 68% of users surveyed said that they want hands-free, privacy-centric interfaces to boost productivity and multitasking.
+• Consumer demand is messy but clear, as over 68% want hands-free, privacy-centric interfaces to boost productivity and multitasking.

 Innovation Timeline: Present and Beyond

-To fully understand and mark the growth of digital transformation, tech giants envision future beyond smartphones:
+To fully understand and mark the growth of digital transformation, tech giants envision a future beyond smartphones:

 • 2025-2026: Early adoption phase characterized by launches of affordable AR glasses and exciting active brain interfaces